matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 function.
 ```

-`$a` and `$b` are effectively already pre-declared.
-That's why we didn't get a
+`$a` and `$b` are effectively already pre-declared everywhere.
+That's why we
-'not defined' error to stop execution.
-In addition to the admonition to not
+didn't get a 'not defined' error to stop execution.
+In addition to the
-lexicallize them (don't say `my $a` or `my $b` anywhere), you should simply not
+admonition to not lexicallize them (don't write `my $a` or `my $b` anywhere), you
-use either outside of a `sort` context.
+should simply not use either outside of a `sort` context.

 So here, we have a confusion in the difference between `$a` and `@a` which is
 made even cloudier by the specialness of `$a`.
-I'll need to concede that this
+I must concede that this is the
-is the kind of thing that would frustrate a beginner.
-I mean, it took me a
+kind of thing that would frustrate a beginner; it took me a minute or two of
-minute or two of head scratching before I remembered that `$a` was "special".
+head scratching before I remembered that `$a` was "special", and, as stated
+above.
+I've been doing this since 1997.

 But that's why we provide `strict` and `warnings` and that's why we say to use
-descriptive names; that's what `foo` and `bar` are for.
+descriptive names; use `foo` and `bar` in examples.

 ## Inconsistent behavior